-If a patient is overweight or obese, they should lose weight and avoid overeating.
-Losing weight is one of the easiest ways to reverse fatty liver.
+Patients who are overweight or obese should lose weight and avoid overeating.
+One of the simplest ways to reverse fatty liver is to lose weight.

 Physical exercise can help lose liver fat.
 Studies have shown that engaging in endurance or resistance training many days a week will substantially reduce the amount of fat contained in liver cells.

 Since regular exercise is important for reducing liver fat, patients can look for an exercise routine that suits them best.